infrawatch/service-telemetry-operator/tests/performance-test/README.md

 SAF must already be deployed including the default ServiceTelemetry example CR.
-A quick way to do this is using the `quickstart.sh` script in `service-telemetry-operator/deploy/` directory to run SAF.
+A quick way to do this is using the `quickstart.sh` script in `service-telemetry-operator/deploy/` directory to run STF.

  Here is an example of how to do that in crc: